If you are considering a cruise with either P&O Cruises or Royal Caribbean you may be wondering how the cruise lines compare.

 P&O Cruises – Cruise Ship Design

-Iona is an exciting ship for P&O Cruises as she is aimed at the family market and is increasingly focusing on the flexibility of cruising.
+Iona and Arvia are exciting new ships for P&O Cruises.
+They are aimed at the family market and are increasingly focusing on the flexibility of cruising.

 |Ship||Year Built||Gross Tonnage|

 P&O’s ships are very elegant and most have central atriums that become the hub of the cruise ship.

 Many of the older P&O cruise ships also have a tiered aft which is something that I particularly like in cruise ships.